Facts About Schizophrenia And Mental Health

 Schizophrenia can take a variety of different forms and may have wide-ranging impacts on an individual’s thoughts, perceptions, and behaviors.

-Schizophrenia can involve both “positive” and “negative” symptoms
+The condition can involve both “positive” and “negative” symptoms of psychosis

 Some symptoms of schizophrenia can produce major changes in perception and erratic, unpredictable behavior.
-These are usually classified as positive symptoms and can involve things like:
+These are usually classified as positive symptoms and can involve:

 • Hallucinations (sensory perceptions of things that aren’t there)